mlang/bmc/sphinx/tutorial.rst

 Following the clef, the key signature on a staff indicates the key of the piece by specifying that certain notes are flat or sharp throughout the piece unless otherwise indicated.

+The key signature in braille is usually stated together with the time signature at the beginning of the piece, optionally separated with a space characetr.

 Rhythmic Note Groups
 ====================